-The Tall Ships Races 2024 will start on Thursday 27 June and continue through until Monday 5 August, with four exhilarating races and a scenic Cruise-in-Company.
+The Tall Ships Races 2024 will start on Thursday 27 June and continue through until Monday 5 August, with three exhilarating races and two scenic Cruise-in-Company legs.
 With Host Ports from five countries – Lithuania, Finland, Estonia, the Åland Islands and Poland – The Tall Ships Races 2024 will take in all the Baltic region has to offer.

 The event will take the majestic Tall Ships fleet back to the Baltic Sea for the first time since 2017, following the cancelation of the planned race series in 2021 due to the COVID-19 pandemic.
 During our last visit, over four million visitors came to see the Tall Ships, and we’re sure that 2024 will be just as spectacular.